moding-il/bizdoc.core/README.md

 }
 ```

-Link a *Type* to a form data model property by setting it's ListType attribute.
+Type can be linked to a form model property by setting its ListType attribute.

 ```c#
 [ListType(typeof(Accounts))]
 public string AccountId {get; set }
 ```

+#### Built-In Types

 BizDoc has several built-in types, including Years, Quarters, Months and Users.
-See BizDoc.Configuration.Types namespace for others.
+See BizDoc.Configuration.Types namespace for the complete list.

-You can control objects such as a Type behavior by setting it's Options in the configuration file.
+You can control Type object behavior by setting its Options in the configuration file.

 ```json
 Types: [